 Government agencies and municipalities are overwhelmed by the volume and complexity of achieving ADA compliance for all of their websites, mobile apps, and PDFs.
 The upcoming April 2026 deadline for the new rules for ADA compliance don’t make it any easier.
 But you’re not alone.

-In Phase 1 of PDF Accessibility Simplified (hyperlink to phase 1 article), we provided you step-by-step instructions for incorporating essential accessibility best-practices to be compliant with the new ADA compliance regulations effective April 24, 2026.
+In Phase 1 of PDF Accessibility Simplified, we provided you step-by-step instructions for incorporating essential accessibility best-practices to be compliant with the new ADA compliance regulations effective April 24, 2026.

 Here in Phase 2, we will be providing you step-by-step instructions for ensuring PDF accessibility and ADA compliance for more complex PDFs, like applications and forms.
 These applications and forms are critical for how government interacts, engages, and serves its residents.
 The problem with ADA compliance is that forms, interactive elements, and large data tables can create additional barriers for people with disabilities that often prevent individuals from accessing them with assistive technology like screen readers, speech navigation, and switch controls.